Smart_Overflow picoCTF 2026 Solution

 Learn more

 This exact vulnerability class (integer overflow/underflow in Solidity pre-0.8.0) has caused dozens of real-world exploits in deployed DeFi protocols.
-The BatchOverflow bug in 2018 affected multiple ERC-20 tokens and allowed attackers to mint astronomical token quantities by exploiting unsigned integer overflow in transfer batch operations.
-Solidity 0.8.0 (released December 2020) introduced built-in overflow checks that revert the transaction on overflow/underflow, eliminating the class entirely - unless developers explicitly use unchecked {} blocks to opt out for gas efficiency.
+The BatchOverflow bug in 2018 affected multiple ERC-20 tokens.
+Solidity 0.8.0 introduced built-in overflow checks, eliminating the class entirely unless developers use unchecked {} blocks.

 bash

-# Set up the environment first:
+# Set up the environment:

 bash